-The following section describes some of our model and analysis findings and the resulting recommendations.
-The subsequent section presents some of the User Interface concepts that illustrate a representative subset of our recommendations and lays the groundwork for producing more detailed recommendations in the future.
+The following sections describe our model and analysis findings and resulting recommendations.
+The second section presents User Interface concepts that illustrate a representative subset of our recommendations and lays the groundwork for producing more detailed recommendations in the future.
+The final section is a discussion on confidence vs. probability vs. likelihood.